“In this country American means white. Everybody else has to hyphenate.”

 There may be fewer outwardly racist people but we are far from being a country that considers all equal.

 White people often want to erase the role of race from our narrative but we can’t.
 Well, we can if we wish to live blindly, but if we truly care about the people of color in our nation, we can’t erase it.

 What other social problem goes away if we talk about it less or don’t address it and it’s effects?

 What about human trafficking?
 What about world hunger?
 Clean water?
 Child labor?

 Will wells miraculously get built in third world countries when we stop talking about the importance of clean water?
 Will food fill the stomachs of the starving?
 Will people suddenly find themselves beamed back to their homes after being taken captive to work in the sex trade?
 Will kids no longer have to work to create the clothes we purchase?

 NO!
-So why do we take this approach with racism?
-I believe that there are many scholars and the critical thinkers have this answer spot on – we don’t talk about racism because it would force us to confront a larger system that is predicated to put white people ahead of people of color.
+So why do we take the “don’t talk about it” approach with racism?
+I believe there are many scholars and critical thinkers who have this answer spot on – we don’t talk about racism because it would force us to confront a larger system that is predicated to put white people ahead of people of color.